ChromeGaming/PACKABUNCHAS/README.md

   # Game Description 🎮

-  To every game enthusiast, here in PACKBUNCHES you are spacey, a group of space rangers specialised in packing and rescuing cretures around the galaxy!
+  To every game enthusiast, here in PACKABUNCHAS you are spacey, a group of space rangers specialised in packing and rescuing cretures around the galaxy!
 This is a stimulating brain game Built using core tech-stacks HTML and JavaScript that requires strategy and spatial intelligence.
 Players must strategically drag different shaped pieces onto the spaceship grid and aim to save the creatures! 🚀

   ### Features 📃